mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Fail2Ban.md

 	logpath  = /var/log/auth.log
 	maxretry = 6

-If you need to enable the HTTP/HTTPS config for Apache, just set this config to `enabled  = true`:

-	[apache]

-	enabled  = true
-	port     = http,https
-	filter   = apache-auth
-	logpath  = /var/log/apache*/*error.log
-	maxretry = 6

 And if you are using Fail2Ban verison 0.8.7 or higher, be sure to activate the `recidive` so repeat offenders are banned for a nice long time:

 	# Jail for more extended banning of persistent abusers